rupertparry/fup/README.md

 Build and install with `./build.sh`.

-Before running, create a `~/.fup` file with the following:
+Before running, create a `~/.fup` file with the following in JSON format:

 ```
 {